AnymouseProphet/SocialistHousing/README.md

 This manifesto will compile in TeXLive 2021 with the addition of the `anymouse.sty` file from the
 [anymouse LaTeX](https://github.com/AnymouseProphet/anymouse) git project.
-It should also compile in MacTeX, PCTeX, MiKTeX, et cetera.
+It should also compile in MacTeX, PCTeX, MiKTeX, et cetera of course also requiring that style file.

 I do recommend a LaTeX version modern enough to have the TeX Gyre fonts but you can also use the URW (or Adobe) "Base 35" font collection instead of the TeX